pratyaksh6907/Planetary-Classifier-/README.md

     * Naive Bayes
     * **Random Forest** (This one turned out to be the best!)

-6.  **Improve the Best Model:** I used a tool called `GridSearchCV` to automatically fine-tune the Random Forest model's settings.
-This process made the model even more accurate.
+6.  **Hyperparameter Tuning:** This is like fine-tuning a car engine to get the best performance.
+The script uses a tool called `GridSearchCV` to automatically test different settings for the Random Forest model and find the combination that makes it the most accurate.

 7.  **Check What's Important:** The code generates a chart showing which factors (like 'Surface Temperature' or 'Gravity') were the most important for making a prediction.